hesic73/gomoku_rl/README.md

 ## Introduction

 *gomoku_rl* is an open-sourced project that trains agents to play the game of Gomoku through deep reinforcement learning.
 Previous works often rely on variants of AlphaGo/AlphaZero and inefficiently use GPU resources.
 Notably, many existing projects are limited to small boards, with only a few exceptions. [[1]](#refer-anchor-1) incorporates curriculum learning and other enhancements;  [[2]](#refer-anchor-2)  and  [[3]](#refer-anchor-3)  collect transitions from multiple environments and also parallelize MCTS execution.
 In contrast, *gomoku_rl* features GPU-parallelized simulation and leverages recent advancements in **MARL**.
-Starting from random play, a model can ~~achieve human-level performance~~ on a $15\times15$ board.
+Starting from random play, a model can achieve human-level performance on a $15\times15$ board within hours of training on a 3090.

 ## Installation